cknoll/xaiev/README.md

 │   └── train/
 │       └── <class dirs with image files>
 │
-├── atsds_large_background/...  background images with same structure │                               as in atsds_large (test/..., train/...)
+├── dataset_background/...      background images; same structure
+│                               as in dataset_main (test/..., train/...)
 │
-├── atsds_large_mask/...        corresponding mask images with same structure │                               as in atsds_large (test/..., train/...)
+├── dataset_mask/..   .        corresponding mask images with same structure
+│                               as in atsds_large (test/..., train/...)
 ├── inference/
 │   ├── images_to_classify      directory for images which should be classified